 Finally, it is also relevant to confirm that at the time of signing the property deeds there are no debts pending to the Community of Owners: those debts could affect the property too.
 In order to avoid any issues, it is recommended to obtain a certificate issued by the Community showing that the property is free of any debts; and a copy of this certificate would be attached to the purchase deeds.

-An independent English-speaking legal advisor will help you avoid any issues with these issues.
+An independent English-speaking legal advisor will help you avoid any problems with these issues.
 With proper assistance, buying property in Spain for foreigners should not result in any problems.